hashicorp/learn-terraform-modules-create/modules/aws-s3-static-website-bucket/README.md

 # AWS S3 static website bucket

-This module provisions AWS S3 buckets configured for static website hosting.
+This module will allow for upload of your resume and upload the resume to an S3 bucket as a static website.
+Feel free to override this configuration